Sandywell Park: Later residents

 Judith, Patience and Rebecca Timbrell lived at Sandywell Park until 1823 when the last sister died.
 This was Rebecca whose married name was Lightbourne.
 She left the house to Walter Lawrence Lawrence.

 Walter Lawrence Lawrence (1799-1877) was the owner of Sevenhampton Manor which he inherited from his family.
-From about 1847 he Sandywell Park to doctors who used it as a sanitorium until 1883 when the Lawrence family returned to live in the house.
+From about 1847 he leased Sandywell Park to doctors who used it as a sanitorium until 1883 when the Lawrence family returned to live in the house.
 The owner at this time was Christian William Lawrence, Walter’s eldest son, who had inherited the property in 1877 when Walter died.

 Christian William Lawrence (1836-1920) was a retired diplomat.
 He worked for thirty years in the British Diplomatic Service.
 His appointments included the British Minister to Equador and the Secretaryship of the Legation to Stockholm.
 He had not married so when he came to live at Sandywell his three unmarried sisters, Mary, Alice and Agatha came to live with him.
 They all had predeceased him when he died in 1920 so he left his property to his two nieces who sold the house.